coltonswapp/BatStat/BatStat/BatStat_tech.md

     - Each inning will be it's own section
     - Displaying the at-bat results with the associated player's name
     - as the first cell in each section, we should display the number of ABs, Hits, RBI's, etc. Using a new header that is similar to the @statisticsHeaderView (title: "Inning 1")

+## PlayerSummaryViewController
+- UICollectionView
+    - Section 1, header "All-Time Stats" (use @StatisticsHeaderView)
+        - used to display the all time statistics across all recorded games for the player
+    - Section 2, header "Stats by Game" (use @StatisticsHeaderView)
+        - used to display all the games the user has participated in with stats for that game
+            - opponent name on left + short date, statistics on right (ex: "Killa Bees ⋅ 6/6")
+            - tapping on the game will navigate to the `PlayerGameSummaryViewController` to see stats for the individual game

+## PlayerGameSummaryViewController
+- used to display how a single player performed in a specific game.
+- Take inspiration from the @PlayerStatViewController
+    - instead of `TONIGHT` section, `vs. Killa Bees ⋅ 6/6`
+    - display all of the at-bats
+    - remove the cell to add another at bat because this game is presumably ended
+- Include spray chart from the game for the player

+## Queries
+- all stats for an individual player
+- all at-bats for an individual player (grouped by game)
+- all at-bats for an individual game (all players)

+I want to continue to build beyond our @BatStat/Scenes/PlayersListViewController.swift and view player stats on a          │ │   per-player and per game basis.
+I'd like to build a `PlayerSummaryViewController` which tells us a variety of statitics.    │
+│   I've included new instructions for `PlayerSummaryViewController`, as well as the `PlayerGameSummaryViewController`